barryclark/jekyll-now/_posts/2019-06-16-devkube-part1.md

 NFS share will become accessible through the web service.
 A subordinate directory could be used if desired to limit the scope (e.g. `/html/`).

-Our nginx server should be running so now we need to define a service so that it is accessible:
+Our nginx server should be running so now we need to define a service so that it is accessible ([web-service.yml](http://github.com/drpump/devkube-yaml/blob/master/web-service.yml)):
 ```
 apiVersion: v1
 kind: Service